 Also in 2014, the Pritzker family sold Hyatt Residence Club to Interval Leisure Group (ILG).
 ILG is a publicly-traded company (ticker symbol: ILG) based in Miami, FL.
 ILG owns the following key timeshare companies: Interval International, the second-largest timeshare exchange company in the world; Hyatt Residence Club, acquired in 2014; and Vistana Signature Experiences (formerly Starwood Vacation Club), acquired in 2016.
 Although ILG owns both HRC and Vistana, the two systems are not co-mingled.
 Hyatt owners own and internally trade Hyatt resorts.
 Vistana owners own and trade internally Vistana resorts.
 Hyatt is no longer involved in the HRC but has a financial arrangement to allow ILG to continue to use the Hyatt name and trademark.

-The synergies of ILG’s ownership of the Hyatt and Vistana systems will begin to be realized in 2017 with the rollout of the HPC Club (Hyatt Residence Club Portfolio), which will allow owners in the HRP to reserve floating weeks in a separate Points Club trust at Hyatt and Vistana resorts.
+The synergies of ILG’s ownership of the Hyatt and Vistana systems will begin to be realized in 2017 with the rollout of the HPC Club (Hyatt Residence Club Portfolio), which will allow owners in the HRP to reserve floating weeks in a separate Points Club trust.
 Details at this writing are sketchy, and the program is being rolled out slowly and is first being introduced at Hyatt’s Florida resorts.
 No official notice or program description has been sent to existing HRC owners.

 There are currently 16 Hyatt Residence Club locations.
 More than half of those locations are centered in two states: Florida and Colorado: